 Iconic historic winery

-Built in the late 1880s, Château Tanunda is:
+Established in 1890, Château Tanunda is:

 - Australia’s largest (37,674 square feet) and oldest wine Château

 - A designated monument in Australia’s Register of State Heritage Places

 - The only Australian Château to be recognized as such in the European union

 - Rated in the top 20 wineries of Australia (Huon Hooke – 2019)

 Owner John Geber and his family are proud to have Château Tanunda stand once again as a regional hero winery in the Barossa since taking ownership in 1998.
 With the ‘Old Vines Series’ and ‘The Everest’ Wines, Château Tanunda received regular international recognition by renowned wine critics and wine shows for producing some of the best wines in the world.
 The iconic 150 Year Old Vines 1858 Field Blend, 100 Year Old Vines Shiraz as well as The Everest Grenache and The Everest Shiraz are treasured by wine critics, wine lovers and wine collectors alike.

 Château Tanunda’s origins go back to the 1860s and the decimation of Europe’s vineyards by the phylloxera plague.
 Sensing opportunity in Europe’s pain, the three founders of Château Tanunda set about building a Bavarian-style Château dedicated to the production of fine quality wines.
 This grand vision would become for a while the largest winemaking facility in the Southern Hemisphere.
 European immigrants had been planting vines in the Barossa since the 1840s, so the region was a natural choice.
 The resulting wines, made from grapes produced by 560 local growers (paid a pound per gallon – a substantial sum at the time), were transported on company-owned ships to a wine-starved Europe.